 9. They Call Me Trinity – (1970) by Enzo Barboni

-My Name Is Nobody is a mix of Sergio Leone style western and Trinity style.
-It has both the flavors to offer you; deadly sting of Spaghetti films and laughter of Trinity series.
+My Name Is Nobody is a mix of Sergio Leone and Trinity style.
+It has both the flavors to offer you; the deadly sting of Spaghetti films and the laughter of Trinity series.
 While Henry Fonda comes in traditional western film package and Trance Hill will remind you of silent era of comedy.

 7. Campaneros – (1970) by Sergio Corbucci

 Rejoice folks!
 You have got many reasons to do that with this Spaghetti western movie.
-Campaneros offers you more than you expect.
+Campaneros offers more than you expect.
 Firstly, a dream cast of Frank Nero, Thomas Milian, Jack Palance and Fernando Rey.
 Secondly, a compelling music score by Ennio Morricone (My God!
-I am praising him again).
+Here I go again).
 Thirdly, Sergio Corbucci on director’s chair.
 Now tell me, how often you do get this kind of master-blaster packages?

 6. The Great Silence – (1968) by Sergio Corbucci

-Sergio Corbucci’s masterpiece “Il Grande Silenzio” aka “The Great Silence” is more than just one of the great Spaghetti movies of all-time.
-It’s different from Corbucci’s earlier masterpiece “Django” (1966), which was a violent Spaghetti Western, but The Great Silence is also full of dark humor.
-Corbucci’s new treatment of making the thin line between Good and Bad more blurry is outstanding.
+Sergio Corbucci’s masterpiece “Il Grande Silenzio” aka “The Great Silence” is different from Corbucci’s earlier masterpiece “Django” (1966), which was a violent Spaghetti Western, but The Great Silence is also full of dark humour.
+Corbucci’s new treatment of making the thin line between Good and Bad more blurry, is outstanding.
 For the first time we see the outlaws as victims and bounty hunters as villains.
 A brutal saga of misery, greed and selfishness has never been told in such a ‘mute’ way.